Nancy Astor, Viscountess Astor: Alleged quotations

-On another occasion, Lady Astor allegedly came upon Churchill, and he was highly intoxicated.
-She highly disapproved of alcohol, and she said to him "Winston, you're drunk!"
+On another occasion, Lady Astor allegedly came upon Churchill when he was intoxicated.
+(She disapproved of alcohol.)
+She said "Winston, you're drunk!"
 To which he replied "And you are ugly.
-However, when I wake up tomorrow, I shall be sober, and you will still be ugly!"
+However, tomorrow I shall be sober".

 Legacy

 In 1982 the BBC broadcast a nine-part television drama serial about her life, Nancy Astor, which starred Lisa Harrow.
 A bronze statue of Lady Astor was installed in Plymouth, near her former family home, in 2019 to commemorate the 100th anniversary of her election to Parliament.

 Astor's antisemitism has been widely documented and has been criticised in recent years, particularly in light of former Prime Minister Theresa May's 2019 unveiling of a statue in her honour with Prime Minister Boris Johnson in attendance, and more recently after Labour MP Rachel Reeves commemorated Astor in a series of tweets.
-The then-leader of the Labour Party, Jeremy Corbyn, while opposed to her anti-semitism, recognised she was the first woman MP to take up her place in Parliament and so praised installation of the statue, commenting "I'm really pleased the statue is going up".
+The then-leader of the Labour Party, Jeremy Corbyn, while opposed to her anti-Semitism, recognised she was the first woman MP to take up her place in Parliament and so praised installation of the statue, commenting "I'm really pleased the statue is going up".

 During the George Floyd protests in 2020, the word "Nazi" was spray-painted on its base.
 The statue was on a list published on a website called Topple the Racists.